Fair Trade ~ Sustainable ~ Eco-Humane

 We have taken our beliefs one step further.
 I am a member of the Global Women’s Leadership Network (GWLN) based at Santa Clara University and was in the inaugural Women Leaders for the World training in 2005.
 I was sufficiently impressed by the program that I have sponsored women from the U.S., Mexico and Sierra Leone, and have tried twice unsuccessfully to sponsor a woman from Uganda.
 Unfortunately, getting visas in some countries is extremely difficult.
 Now I am working to bring the WLW Training to East Africa for women leaders unable to get visas to the US.
 These women are farmers or work with farmers.

-I have sponsored a farmer from Kenya to the Worldwide Farmers Exchange for a year’s internship.
+I sponsored a farmer from Kenya to the Worldwide Farmers Exchange for a year’s internship.
 We raised funds to rebuild the school in a small town in Mexico’s vanilla-growing region that was devastated by a hurricane.
 We connected a grower in Costa Rica with a woman who started a school in northeastern Haiti – 650 farmers now grow cacao and vanilla in this community and their children are the first ever to become literate in this region.
 We sold vanilla for a community in Papua New Guinea that now has a truck and a generator for the village.

 I launched the International Tropical Farmers Network so that vanilla farmers could be in touch with one another via the Internet.
 And I helped to create a conference in Mexico in 2006 where all farmers were able to attend as it was free, a first ever for the indigenous growers.